 Below are some photographs of Enlarged Erie Canal Lock No. 60 taken in 2003 and 2004.
 Click on the image below to see the full-size version.

 The Mud Creek Aqueduct is located in Aqueduct Park, just west of the Village of Palmyra, NY, north of NY Route 31, and adjacent to existing Erie Canal Lock No. 29.
 The remains of the aqueduct include the towpath bridge, on the south side of the canal, now a part of a walking trail, and the stone supports for the (now missing) wooden canal prism, which held the water, on the north side.
-The creek, officially called Ganargua Creek, runs beneath the aqueduct.
+The aqueduct was built in 1857, is 94 feet long, and uses three 24-foot spans to cross the creek, which is officially called Ganargua Creek.
 Below are some photographs of the Mud Creek Aqueduct taken Fall 2003, Summer 2005, Fall 2006 and Fall 2007.

 For the original plans for the Mud Creek Aqueduct, see The Aqueduct in the 175th Anniversary: Making It Work section.